San Remo Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Tickets for the festival itself are extremely difficult to acquire.

 The medieval heart of A Coastal city in northwestern italy, a captivating labyrinth of slender, steep alleyways and hidden passages.
-Always open and free to explore.
+Always available and free to explore.
 Wear comfortable, sturdy shoes.
 Allow ample time to wander.

 Embrace getting lost.
 Exploring without a fixed plan frequently leads to secluded nooks and charming viewpoints.
 Visit during the day for optimal light and easier navigation.
 Some areas might feel secluded after dark.